Implement SSO for the OpenWeb iOS SDK

 func authenticateWithSpotIm() {

-SpotIm.startSSO { [weak self] response, error in
+SpotIm.startSSO { [weak self] result in

-self?.getCodeB(codeA: response?.codeA)
+self.getCodeB(codeA: response?.codeA)

 }